0xADE1A1DE/Thunderhammer/README.md

 These applications are based on an original PCIe device core 'pcileech-fpga' produced by Ulf Frisk.
 The project can be found here: https://github.com/ufrisk/pcileech-fpga

-## Author of injector modifications
+## Author of Thunderhammer modifications
 [Robbie Dumitru](https://robbiedumitru.github.io/) - The University of Adelaide and Ruhr University Bochum, 2025.

 ## Copyright and license